-The Net Promoter Score (NPS) is rated on a 10-point scale, with those ranking 6 or below as detractors, 7 to 8 as passives and 9 to 10 as promoters.
-Customers are asked a range of questions, but the most typical question focuses on how likely a consumer would be to recommend products, services and the company itself to friends.
-The NPS is attained by subtracting the number of detractors from the number of promoters and dividing the result by the number of customers that have completed the net promoter survey and multiply this number by one hundred.
+The Net Promoter Score (NPS) is rated on a 10-point scale, with those ranking 6 or below as detractors, 7 to 8 as passives, and 9 to 10 as promoters.
+Customers are asked a range of questions, but the most typical question focuses on how likely a consumer would recommend products, services, and the company itself to friends.
+The NPS is attained by subtracting the number of detractors from the number of promoters, dividing the result by the number of customers who have completed the net promoter survey, and multiplying this number by one hundred.

-Redemption is defined as the moment that a customer decides to take advantage of the points they’ve accrued.
-To arrive at the rate, you tally up all the points redeemed by all members and divide it by the total points that have been awarded.
+Redemption is defined as when a customer decides to take advantage of the points they’ve accrued.
+To arrive at the rate, you tally up all the points redeemed by all members and divide them by the total points that have been awarded.
 If the redemption is below 20%, that should be seen as a source of concern.

-This figure is established by taking the number of members who are currently actively earning and redeeming points in a loyalty program and dividing it by the total number of members enrolled in the program.
-Companies can choose to calculate active engagement ratios over a variety of spans, but most reports will feature monthly and yearly figures.
+This figure is established by taking the number of members who are currently actively earning and redeeming points in a loyalty program and dividing it by the program’s total number of members enrolled.
+Companies can choose to calculate active engagement ratios over various spans, but most reports will feature monthly and yearly figures.

 If you divide the number of unspent points by the total number of points issued, you’ll arrive at a figure for breakage.
-In many sectors, such rebate issuing, breakage is seen as a good thing.
-In the customer loyalty business, however, it’s bad.
+In many sectors, such as rebate issuing, breakage is seen as a good thing.
+In the customer loyalty business, however, it isn’t good.
 The point is to keep the customer actively engaged with the program and, by extension, the brand.

 Divide the total number of program members by your overall number of customers, and you’ll come up with your participation rate.
 Some people are more likely to be more actively engaged in your loyalty programs than others.